nicolacimmino/PersonalFinance/OpenBanking/README.md

 `provider` -> `GOCARDLESS`
-`provider_account_id` -> The account ID from the previous step ("Get the GoCardless account IDs") `name` -> Just a friendly name for your reference e.g. "Checking account"
+`provider_account_id` -> The account ID from the previous step ("Get the GoCardless account IDs")

+You are all set!
+Just run the app again with `cargo run` and it will fetch all available transactions and store them in `ob_transactions`.
+If you run the application again at a later date only new transactions will be added to the database.

+`name` -> Just a friendly name for your reference e.g. "Checking account"